Wedding dress of Grace Kelly

-The wedding dress of the American actress Grace Kelly, worn during her wedding to Rainier III, Prince of Monaco on 19 April 1956, is cited as one of the most elegant and best-remembered bridal gowns of all time, and one of the most famous since the mid 20th century.
+The wedding dress of the American actress Grace Kelly, worn during her wedding to Prince Rainier III of Monaco on 19 April 1956, is cited as one of the most elegant and best-remembered bridal gowns of all time, and one of the most famous since the mid 20th century.
 One author describes the dress as a symbol of "the marital fervor" and a major influence on women who strove to "emulate Kelly's peau de soie and lace masterpiece".
 It was designed by Helen Rose of MGM.
 The dress consisted of a bodice with an attached under-bodice and skirt support.
 There were two petticoats, one being an attached foundation.
 The wedding attire included a headdress, veil, shoes and the lace- and pearl-encrusted prayer book which she carried down the aisle.
 To celebrate the 50th anniversary of the wedding, the Philadelphia Museum of Art (which now owns the dress) displayed it at the museum between 1 April and 21 May 2006 and reported it to have been arguably its most popular exhibit.

 Designs

 Kelly's marriage involved two separate functions, the first, a civil marriage and the second, a religious marriage, held on successive days.
 Kelly was assisted on her wedding day by Helen Rose, the wedding dress designer and MGM Studios' costume designer, as well as Virginia Darcy, Kelly's MGM hairstylist.
 Because of the close friendship between the two women, Edith Head assumed that she would be asked to design the wedding dress.
 Instead, Helen Rose, a costume designer in the wardrobe department of Metro-Goldwyn-Mayer (MGM), was selected.
-The dress was a wedding gift to Kelly from the MGM studio.
+The dress was a wedding gift to Kelly from the MGM studio executives.